Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 In either approaches we take, the dilaton does not decouple and we have to regard the action (\ref{SFTdil}) as the effective action renormalized at a particular energy scale $\mu$.
 We now argue that generically $\hat{a}_{\mathrm{IR}}$ is logarithmically renormalized \cite{Nakayama:2011wq} suggesting its inconsistency with the strict scale invariance \cite{Luty:2012ww}.
 To see this, we again compute the two-two forward dilaton scattering amplitude.
 From the effective action (\ref{SFTdil}), we know that the computation of the S-matrix schematically follows from the matrix element of

 The first two terms come from universal coupling to the virial current, and the last term comes from the non-universal terms in the dilaton effective action.
-We again emphasize that $T^{\mu}_{\ \mu}$ is determined up to the equation of motion, so there is an intrinsic ambiguities in defining $T^{\mu}_{\ \mu}$ correlation functions.
+We again emphasize that $T^{\mu}_{\ \mu}$ is determined up to the equations of motion, so there is an intrinsic ambiguities in defining $T^{\mu}_{\ \mu}$ correlation functions.
 In particular, away from the fixed point, the contact terms contain various ambiguities from the renormalization group prescriptions.
 These explain the presence of the last term in (\ref{smatrixp}).
+We note that the on-shell condition makes this ambiguity milder as we will further discuss in the following.

-Whenever the dilaton scattering amplitude $A$ has a logarithmic divergence in IR, it is inconsistent with the assumption of scale invariance.\footnote{We refer to \cite{Luty:2012ww} for the absence of scale anomaly for on-shell dilaton scattering.} The optical theorem tells that logarithmic divergence comes from the on-shell $\varphi\varphi \to \mathrm{SFT}$ amplitudes and they must vanish.
-The cancellation is very unlikely unless $T = 0$ (and ${O}=0$) \cite{Luty:2012ww}, and this is how the scale invariance without conformal invariance may be excluded.
+Whenever the two-two dilaton scattering amplitude $A_4$ has a logarithmic divergence in IR, it is inconsistent with the assumption of scale invariance.\footnote{We refer to \cite{Luty:2012ww} for the absence of scale anomaly for the on-shell dilaton scattering amplitudes.} The optical theorem tells that logarithmic divergence comes from the on-shell $\varphi\varphi \to \mathrm{SFT}$ amplitudes and they must vanish.
+The cancellation is very unlikely unless $T = 0$ (and ${O}=0$) \cite{Luty:2012ww} up to improvement, and this is how the scale invariance without conformal invariance may be excluded.
 Alternatively speaking, generically, $\hat{a}$ is monotonically decreasing along the renormalization group flow for scale invariant but non-conformal field theory, and as long as we demand that $\hat{a}$ is determined by the local running coupling constants, it must be finite and the logarithmic divergence here is inconsistent.
 If we can modify the IR behavior of the scale invariant but not conformal theory by adding further relevant deformations so that it will flow to a conformal invariant fixed point (which could be a trivial one), the inconsistency is more transparent: at the conformal fixed point, $\hat{a}$ or $\bar{\alpha}$ is identical to $a$ and is bounded from below (recall $a \ge 0$ as discussed in section \ref{Cardyc}) so $\hat{a}$ cannot decrease forever.

 To make the above discussion more precise, we assume that $T^{\mu}_{\ \mu}$ is small and ${O}$ is negligible.
 Recall that $T^{\mu}_{\ \mu} = \mathcal{B}^I {O}_I$, so in perturbation theory, the first assumption is valid.
 The second assumption is more tricky, but in dimensional regularization with the most generic renormalizable action (as discussed in section \ref{red}), it is true as long as we use the suitably renormalized new-improved energy-momentum tensor.